Frequently Asked Questions

 Q: Do you use cages?

 A: We consider ourselves a MINIMUM enclosure cattery.
 When I first began raising kittens over 10 years ago, I thought the use of cages in catteries was barbaric; After many years I have realized that enclosures are a necessary and useful tool for breeders when used responsibly and humanely.
 We use enclosures only when necessary, only temporarily and responsibly.
 For the most part, our cats are house pets.
-For their safety, we do use large enclosures for our small kittens and mothers that are located in areas of our home where they get lots of interaction.
+For their safety, we do use large enclosures for our small kittens and mothers that are located in central areas of our home where they get lots of interaction.
 The reasoning for this is to make sure the mother stays with and tends to very young babies, and to keep very small babies from accidentally being injured from being stepped on, or hurt by another cat.
 Experienced mothers are allowed to come and go from their enclosures as they wish.
 I have personally known breeders who have accidentally injured or killed a kitten from tripping over it or stepping on it and causing a serious injury, or having another cat kill it.
 At times, we may use a large in-door, walk in style catio for a spraying or fighting male, with regular supervised time out of the catio.
 Not all males spray, but a spraying male can ruin a home, and a fighting male can potentially kill or seriously injure another cat.
 Any male such as this is generally not in our cattery for more than two years before being neutered and retired as a pet, to limit his time in an enclosure.
 These enclosures have climbing perches and plenty of play room.
 Kittens also get supervised time out of the enclosure and plenty of socialization.
-At 6 weeks old, once the kittens learn how to climb out of the enclosure, they are usually moved from the enclosure to a larger playpen or catio, and at 8 weeks old they are moved to a bedroom where they have more room to run and play without the use of an enclosure, until they are ready for their new homes.
+At 6 weeks old, once the kittens learn how to climb out of the enclosure, they are usually moved from the enclosure to a larger playpen or catio, and at 8 to 10 weeks old they are moved to a bedroom where they have more room to run and play without the use of an enclosure, until they are ready for their new homes.
 There are times when we will need to quarantine a new cat or a sick cat and we might temporarily use an enclosure for that, to protect our other cats from potential sickness.
 We have a tall wooden gate that the cats cannot climb that basically separates our home in half.
 We also have a downstairs where we can separate cats as needed.
 For the most part our cats are free to roam our home as pets.

-Some catteries may boast about not using any enclosures at all, but this can and does lead to many negative and irresponsible occurrences such as, unsanitary living conditions from spraying males, other cats injured or killed by fighting males, unwanted or too frequent pregnancies or multiple father pregnancies, kittens being accidentally stepped on, tripped over, sat on, injured by another cat, and wide spread illness in the cattery from unquarantined new or sick cats.
+Some catteries may boast about not using any enclosures at all, but this can and does lead to many negative and irresponsible occurrences such as, unsanitary living conditions from spraying males, other cats injured or killed by fighting, unwanted or too frequent pregnancies or multiple father pregnancies, kittens being accidentally stepped on, tripped over, sat on, injured by another cat, and wide spread illness in the cattery from unquarantined new or sick cats.

 As much as I'd love to say that caging is unnecessary, the truth is that it's an absolute must for any ethical, responsible breeder.
 When used correctly, enclosures help the breeder maintain a sanitary, safe, and structured breeding program.

-Some catteries may boast about not using any enclosures at all, but this can and does lead to many negative and irresponsible occurrences such as, unsanitary living conditions from spraying males, other cats injured or killed by fighting males, unwanted or too frequent pregnancies or multiple father pregnancies, kittens being accidentally stepped on, tripped over, sat on, injured by another cat, and wide spread illness in the cattery from unquarantined new or sick cats.
+Some catteries may boast about not using any enclosures at all, but this can and does lead to many negative and irresponsible occurrences such as, unsanitary living conditions from spraying males, other cats injured or killed by fighting, unwanted or too frequent pregnancies or multiple father pregnancies, kittens being accidentally stepped on, tripped over, sat on, injured by another cat, and wide spread illness in the cattery from unquarantined new or sick cats.

 As much as I'd love to say that caging is unnecessary, the truth is that it's an absolute must for any ethical, responsible breeder.
 When used correctly, enclosures help the breeder maintain a sanitary, safe, and structured breeding program.

-what is the best kind of litter box?
+Q: what is the best kind of litter box?

 Q: Why do kittens GO TO THEIR NEW HOMES AT DIFFERENT AGES?